Aptera Motors is building tomorrow’s sustainable transportation today.

-In parallel with that, Aptera was selecting design assets they wanted to focus on and passing them to Crank's application software team for preliminary development in Storyboard.
-In turn, Crank’s application development team was providing simulations for Gallagher and his team to interact with on their desktops and demonstrate to Aptera’s stakeholders.
-They were also providing preliminary application software demos for Gallagher’s team to try out on their hardware platform.
+In parallel with that, Aptera selected the design assets they wanted to focus on and passed them to Crank's application software team for preliminary development in Storyboard.
+In turn, Crank’s application development team provided simulations for Gallagher and his team to interact with on their desktops and demonstrate to Aptera’s stakeholders.
+They also provided preliminary application software demos for Gallagher’s team to try out on their hardware platform.

 “We were providing a lot of that feedback during that time,” Gallagher says.
 “And in less than two months, we accomplished all we needed for our prototype.”

 For their hardware platform, Aptera chose a Toradex i.MX8 quad-core processor computer-on-module with a Linux kernel.
-That drives a 15.6-inch LG display with a multi-capacitive touchscreen surface.
-They now have their application running on that platform, and are in the process of integrating the application with the vehicle’s functionality.
-They continue to test subsequent iterations and provide feedback to Crank, so Crank can resolve any issues involving the app.
+That drove a 15.6-inch LG display with a multi-capacitive touchscreen surface.
+With the application running on that platform, they were able to integrate with the vehicle’s functionality and test iterations, providing feedback to Crank to resolve any issues.

-While there is plenty of work left to do, Gallagher is extremely pleased with the results so far.
-He says they hit all their schedule, budget, and feature targets for the UI/UX design portion of the project.
+Gallagher was extremely pleased with the results, saying that they hit all their schedule, budget, and feature targets for the UI/UX design portion of the project.

 “I definitely would say they exceeded our expectations,” says Gallagher, referring to Crank’s design and development teams.
 “They were nailing it every time with the GUI.
 In parallel, they were already implementing those assets as the GUI designs iteration—which kind of caught me off guard.
 They were a lot further ahead in the process than we were.”

-Gallagher loves how Crank makes it easy to communicate design concepts to other stakeholders.
+Gallagher loves how Crank made it easy to communicate design concepts to other stakeholders.
 Busy executives rarely have immediate access to Storyboard or the hardware platform, and finding time for a trip to the lab can be difficult.
-Gallagher mentioned two things about Storyboard that surprised him in this regard.
+Gallagher mentioned two things about Storyboard that surprised him in this regard: